campa-consortium/lattice-standard/source/introduction.md

 as complicated as an entire accelerator complex with multiple storage rings, Linacs, transfer lines, etc.

-Essentially, a `lattice`, has an array of `branches` with each branch describing part of the machine.
+Essentially a `lattice`, has an array of `branches` with each branch describing part of the machine.
 Branches can be interconnected to form a unified whole.
 Branches can be interconnected using `Fork` elements.
 This is used to simulate forking beam lines such as a connections to a transfer line, dump line, or an